MGDIS/core-ui/packages/mg-components/src/components/molecules/mg-form/readme.md

 If needed some [variables](./?path=/docs/css-variables--docs) are available to customize the component:

-- `--mg-form-inputs-title-width`: Define slotted input label width, default: `23rem`
+- `--mg-c-form-inputs-title-width`: Define slotted input label width, default: `23rem`

 ## Example